faquanly/cse15l-lab-reports2/lab2.md

 [b] The path to the public key for my SSH key for logging into ieng6
 ![Public SSH Key](part2-image2.png)

-[c] A terminal interaction where you log into ieng6 without being asked for a password
+-[c] A terminal interaction where you log into ieng6 without being asked for a password
 ![Log into my ieng6 course-specific account with passwork](part2-image3.png -
 -